Company paternity leave schemes

 Shared Parental Leave and Pay

-If your baby was due, or you adopted a child, on or after 5 April 2015, you and your partner could be able to enjoy shared rights to leave and pay.
-This can give you more flexibility and choice when considering your work and caring commitments during your child’s first year.
+You and your partner could be entitled to shared rights to leave and pay.
+This can give you more flexibility and choice for your work and caring commitments during your child’s first year.

 If you lose your baby